Storekvina station: Facilities

 Storekvina Station is a station on the Sørlandet Line, located 446.36 km from Oslo Central Station at an elevation of 135.9 m above mean sea level.
 The station is located just west of the 5717 m Gyland Tunnel, which runs almost the entire distance to Gyland Station.
 The station no longer features any passing loops, and consists of a single track and a single platform, the latter 175 m long and 50 cm high.

 Like the other stations along the Sørlandet Line, the station building received a standardized design.
 It was built in the overall Neoclassical architecture style adapted in the 1920s.
 By the 1940s the designs had been altered to include elements of Functionalism.
 The station building, designed by Gudmund Hoel, was identical to the one at Audnedal Station.
 The 180 m2 building is wooden with a concrete foundation.
 It has siding in wood and a gable roof.
 The building consists of a main section, where the lower story originally featured a ticketing and waiting room, and an upper story with the station master's residence.
 The annex was allocated cargo handling.

 Today the station building features a waiting room and washrooms, open around the clock except from 21:00 on Saturday to 07:00 on Sunday.
 There is free parking for 30 cars at the station, as well as parking facilities for bicycles.

 Services

 The station is served by long-distance trains operated by Go-Ahead, counting eight daily services on weekdays, including a night train service.
 These operate from Oslo via Kristiansand to Stavanger.
 Travel time is about one hour to Kristiansand, two hours to Stavanger and less than five hours to Oslo.

 The station had 32,100 annual passengers in 2008.
-The catchment area of Storekvina Station covers the municipalities of Kvinesdal and Farsund.
-The station is situated north of the administrative center of Liknes.
+The catchment area of Storekvina Station covers Kvinesdal Municipality and Farsund Municipality.
+The station is situated north of village of Liknes.
 Agder Kollektivtrafikk operates a shuttle service to the village in connection with the train services.
 This must be ordered at least two hours in advance.